dufok/dokku-jmeter/README.md

 ---

 By following these steps, you will have JMeter set up on Dokku with custom configurations tailored to your testing environment.

+---

+# RESULTS WILL BE IN /var/lib/dokku/data/storage/jmeter/tests #